Kingsport police investigating shooting incident at Miller Village

 “The 22-year-old male was treated and released; however, as of the time of issuance of this release, the 32-year-old male remains hospitalized in serious condition,” the release states.

-The incident remains under active investigation by the Kingsport Police Department's Criminal Investigations Division with charges pending.
+The incident remains under active investigation by the KPD’s Criminal Investigations Division with charges pending.
 No further details, including possible motives, suspects or descriptions, is being released at this time, police said.

 “Additional information will be shared as it becomes available, but only at an appropriate point in the investigation.”